 Curiosity Or The Lack Thereof

-Conventionally, you are supposed to support diversity, equity, and inclusion within Empire, but I made the mistake of asking inclusion in what?
-If DEI means gay people dropping bombs, brown people lying about it, and Black people rapping at the Superbowl while the jets fly above, count me out.
+Conventionally, you are supposed to support diversity, equity, and inclusion within Empire, but you have to ask inclusion in what?
+If DEI means gay people dropping bombs, brown people lying about it, and Black people rapping at the Superbowl while the same jets fly above, count me out.
 But you're not supposed to ask these questions, you're supposed to just clap for ‘representation’ in the reprehensible.
 Recently I saw brown girls happy that a South Asian was in the Victoria's Secret fashion show, not knowing (or caring) that Jeffrey Epstein only really had one client, Les Wexner, the owner of Victoria's Secret.
-But hey, representation.
-Too many people who look like me are still eager to become colonizers, clambering up the imperial ladder, following the only rule of the biased world order, always be kicking down.
-I was on the ladder once, but I guess I made the mistake of looking down.
-Curiosity got the better of me and now I'm conventionally toxic.
+But hey, representation in our underwear for sex slavers, bully for us.
+Too many people like me are still eager to become colonizers, clambering up the imperial ladder, following the only rule of the rules based order, always be kicking down.
+I was on the ladder to Whiteness once, but I guess I made the mistake of looking down.

 I see the No Kings protests in America and think, that's not your problem.
 America would have been better with a king, those places (like Canada) abolished slavery earlier.
 The genocide and slavery coming out of their system now is because the system was build on genocide and slavery from the beginning!
 There is no redeeming American democracy, kings are not your problem.
 These people really don't see that their system was rotten rule by property owners from the beginning and that it hasn't gotten better with more DEI varnishing.
 They appeal back to some past to save them when that past was even more genocide and slavery and oppression.
 There's no there there.
 America cannot evolve, it simply needs to be disemboweled.
 The best thing these protestors could do is what's recommended for us in the Dirty South.
 Overthrow your governments and greet us as liberators.